Mazda 3 2014-2018 review: pros and cons, problems

 2018 Mazda 3 5-door

-Leaking rear shock absorbers might also have to be replaced at higher mileage ($180-$280 for one).
-Of course, failing shock absorbers and wheel bearings are common in many cars.
+Rear shock absorbers might leak at a higher mileage ($180-$320 to replace one shock absorber).
+Failing shock absorbers and wheel bearings are common in many cars.

 As in any vehicle with direct injection, carbon deposits on the intake valve can also cause misfiring at higher mileage.
 Cleaning intake valves manually will cost $350-$480.

 A dead battery in the key fob can cause the car not to start.
-To start the car, the fob needs to be held close to the start button when pressing.
+To start the car, hold the fob close to the start button.
 The fob battery is cheap and easy to replace.

 Mazda 3 2.0L Skyactiv engine